simonsso/stupid-file-serv/README.md

 # listfiles.sh

-Prints file list in json format as recived from server, output could be piped to any tool to process json for instance jq
+Prints file list in json format as received from server, output could be piped to any tool to process json for instance jq

 example:
 listfiles.sh | jq .files | jq '.[]'